nicojahn/EPFD-pipeline/README.md

 * I've build a wrapper around their implementation to tackle the proposed task (ensemble pruning on already trained sematic segmentation decision tree classifiers)
 * This code is not intended to be used as a module (clearly just a pipeline for using EPFD)
 * The segmentation was done with the data from the 2018 IEEE GRSS Data Fusion Challenge: https://hyperspectral.ee.uh.edu/?page_id=1075
-* We actually compare multiple pruning methods together.
-Check the parent repo with the other implementations: https://github.com/ThomSab/HTCV
 * I use Weights&Biases to track and launch my experiments (therefore it has limitations as described in the FAQ)
 * I publish the pipeline code under BSD 3-Clause License (Note: EPFD itself is published under MIT)